 - from 9% to 8% on January 1, 2022

-- keep the small business tax rate at its current, competitive level of 2%
+- keeps the small business tax rate at its current, competitive level of 2%

-Alberta will have the lowest corporate tax rate in Canada after the first reduction on July 1, 2019:
+Alberta has the lowest corporate tax rate in Canada after the first reduction on July 1, 2019: